• How to Audit a Web3 Funnel When Attribution Is Broken and Wallets ≠ Users (Discord → Wallet Connect → First On-Chain Action)

 @ggvVaSO

-I’m leading growth for an early-stage DeFi analytics tool.
-We’ve plateaued at 1.4K weekly active wallets and can’t pinpoint the drop-off — our mixpanel tracking is weak, and wallet connect doesn’t always sync with on-chain actions.
+I’m leading growth for an early-stage DeFi analytics tool and we’ve plateaued around 1.4K weekly active wallets.
+The problem is we can’t pinpoint the drop-off because attribution is messy: our Mixpanel tracking is weak, and WalletConnect doesn’t always line up cleanly with on-chain actions.

 1